camoa/adrupalcouple/modules/contrib/schemadotorg/docs/DECISIONS.md

   - worksFor ↔ employee: Used to associate a Person with a (physical) LocalBusiness
   - containedInPlace ↔ containsPlace: Used to associate Place within a Place
 - [CreativeWork](https://schema.org/CreativeWork) relationships
+  - isPartOf ↔ hasPart: Used to build CreativeWork (with WebPage) parent/child relationships and hierarchies across multiple pages and datasets.
   - subjectOf ↔ about: Used to associate a Thing with a CreativeWork  (@see [mentions](https://schema.org/mentions))
-  - isPartOf ↔ hasPart: Used to build CreativeWork parent/child relationships and hierarchies across multiple pages and datasets.
   - mainEntity ↔ mainEntityOfPage: Used to build CreativeWork parent/child relationships within a single page
 - References
   - [Case Study: Does Webpage Schema (About & Mentions) Improve Rankings?](https://inlinks.com/case-studies/case-study-does-webpage-schema-about-mentions-improve-rankings/)

+##### Allow Schema.org mappings to have additional mappings.
+- The main/primary mapping is the equivalent the https://schema.org/mainEntityOfPage.
+- All public facing content (a.k.a. nodes) should have https://schema.org/WebPage as an additional mapping.

 # 4000 - User experience